-This space is intentionally left blank to encourage technically oriented feedback for public Request for Input.
+This information is given solely for the convenience of users of this document as examples of case studies that were known at the time of publication, and does not constitute an endorsement of any company, product, service or organization by the IEEE or IEEE Standards Association (IEEE SA).

-The implementation of the Verified Carbon Standard (VCS) in the Rimba Raya Biodiversity Reserve project in Indonesia: The Rimba Raya Biodiversity Reserve project in Indonesia was the first REDD+ project to receive VCS certification.
+- 1. The Implementation of the Verified Carbon Standard (VCS) in the Rimba Raya Biodiversity Reserve Project in Indonesia - The Rimba Raya Biodiversity Reserve project in Indonesia was the first REDD+ project to receive VCS certification.
 The project involves the conservation of more than 64,000 hectares of tropical forest, which has sequestered an estimated 20 million metric tons of CO2.
-The use of standardized MRV protocols under the VCS certification process helped streamline the MRV process and reduce the cost of certification while also increasing the credibility and transparency of the project. https://ecosphere.plus/rimba-raya/

-The collaboration among project developers in the Community-Based REDD+ project in Nepal: The Community-Based REDD+ project in Nepal is a community-led initiative that aims to conserve and restore forests while also providing economic opportunities to local communities.
+The use of standardized MRV protocols under the VCS certification process helped streamline the MRV process and reduce the cost of certification while also increasing the credibility and transparency of the project (InfiniteEARTH). - The Collaboration Among Project Developers in the Community-Based REDD+ Project in Nepal The Community-Based REDD+ project in Nepal is a community-led initiative that aims to conserve and restore forests while also providing economic opportunities to local communities.
 The project involves the collaboration of several community groups, nongovernmental organizations (NGOs), and government agencies who share information and resources on MRV best practices.
-This collaboration has helped reduce duplication of effort and facilitate the development of cost-effective MRV approaches. https://ansab.org.np/news/community-based-redd--pilot-program-in-nepal--incentive-for-climate-changemitigation-and-forest-conservation-measures

-The provision of financing and technical support in the BioCarbon Fund Initiative for Sustainable Forest Landscapes (ISFL): The BioCarbon Fund ISFL is a partnership between the World Bank and several donor countries, providing financing and technical assistance to support forest conservation and restoration in developing countries.
+This collaboration has helped reduce duplication of effort and facilitate the development of cost-effective MRV approaches (ANSAB, 2013). - 3.
+The Provision of Financing and Technical Support in the BioCarbon Fund Initiative for Sustainable Forest Landscapes (ISFL) - The BioCarbon Fund ISFL is a partnership between the World Bank and several donor countries, providing financing and technical assistance to support forest conservation and restoration in developing countries.
 The initiative has provided financing and technical support to several forest carbon offsetting projects, including in Brazil, Indonesia, and Ethiopia.
-This support has helped overcome barriers to entry and increase access to the resources needed for MRV. https://www.biocarbonfund-isfl.org/
+This support has helped overcome barriers to entry and increase access to the resources needed for MRV (Initiative for Sustainable Forest Landscapes, "BioCarbon Fund")

-The provision of policy support in the California Compliance Offset Program: The California Compliance Offset Program provides incentives for companies to invest in forest carbon offsetting projects, such as the Improved Forest Management project in the Sierra Nevada mountains.
+4. The Provision of Policy Support in the California Compliance Offset Program

+The California Compliance Offset Program provides incentives for companies to invest in forest carbon offsetting projects, such as the Improved Forest Management project in the Sierra Nevada mountains.
 This project involves the sustainable management of more than 22,000 hectares of forest, sequestering an estimated 2 million metric tons of CO2.
-The policy support provided by the California Air Resources Board has helped increase the demand for legitimate carbon offsetting projects while also creating a more favorable environment for investment in MRV technology and best practices.
+The policy support provided by the California Air Resources Board has helped increase the demand for legitimate carbon offsetting projects while also creating a more favorable environment for investment in MRV technology and best practices (California Air Resource Board, "Compliance Offset Program").